 In Calderwood, handwriting is taught in short but frequent lessons in order to have the greatest impact and to help improve standards.
 Calderwood teaches letter sizing, formation and joining based on 'Nelson Handwriting' font and script.
-A strong emphasis set at the start of each school year, to set the standard for the year ahead.
-Time is taken to discuss with children correct seating positions, pencil grasps, and correct pencils to use etc. Teachers discuss with children the relevance and importance of handwriting and the messages it can convey to the reader depending on its appearance.
+There is a strong emphasis set at the start of each school session to set the standard for the year ahead.
+Time is taken to discuss with children correct seating positions, pencil grasps, and correct pencils to use.
+Teachers discuss with children the relevance and importance of handwriting and the messages it can convey to the reader depending on its appearance.
 Within Calderwood we emphasise that handwriting is a skill and is something that can be improved upon.
 Children are aware of their handwriting target and expectations are set that skills will be displayed and transferred into all writing across the curriculum.
-If there are any concerns over a child's handwriting these should be discussed with the DHT Mrs Laing.
-Calderwood has a variety of resources to help support the development of handwriting including a variety of pencil grips, triangular pencils and handiwriters etc and referrals to an occupational therapist can also be made.
-Handwriting is formally assessed every term and an example of children's work placed inside their assessment and moderation portfolio.
+If there are any concerns over a child's handwriting these should be discussed with the SMT or Class Teacher.
+Calderwood has a variety of resources to help support the development of handwriting including a variety of pencil grips, triangular pencils and hand writers, and referrals to an occupational therapist can also be made.